adhocteam/uswds_html_starter/README.md

 First, run `npm install`.

-To see the site locally, run `npm watch`, and npm will start up a web server and sass set to watch the `src/styles.scss` file for changes and recompile when it finds them.
+To see the site locally, execute `npm run watch`, and npm will start up a web server and sass set to watch the `src/styles.scss` file for changes and recompile when it finds them.
 Visit `http://127.0.0.1:8080` to see your site in action.